French Business Culture, Doing Business in France, and Facts About France’s Culture

 [4-mins read]

-This article will give you an insight into the values, attitudes, and culture of the French, especially when it comes to doing business in France.
+This article will give you an insight into the values, attitudes, and culture of the French, especially when doing business in France.

-I will also discuss the typical France business culture and how Paris differs (or not?) from the rest of France, and finally, we’ll look at some useful facts about France culture.
+I will also discuss the typical French business culture and how Paris differs (or not?) from the rest of France, and finally, we’ll look at some useful facts about French culture.

-To get you motivated to read this article, watch (part) of this 6-minute video that will show you some of the most beautiful sites and most interesting facts about France.
+To motivate you to read this article, watch (part) of this 6-minute video that will show you some of the most beautiful sites and interesting facts about France.

 What This Article is Not About